Carla-de-Beer/amazon-bedrock-image-generator/README.md

 ## App architecture

+* The application follows a standard event-driven architectural pattern.
-* The frontend interface is built with React, and calls the AWS API Gateway.
+* The frontend interface is built with React, can de deployed onto AWS Elastic Beanstalk and calls the AWS API Gateway with a POST-request.
 * API Gateway forwards the body payload to a Lambda function via Lambda proxy integration.
   The Lambda function then invokes the foundation model inside Bedrock and saved the resulting image inside an S3 bucket, before forwarding the presigned URL to API Gateway.

 <br/><br/>